POLATOR/Qt-Advanced-Docking-System/README.md

 ## Build

 The Linux build requires private header files.
 Make sure that they are installed.
 The library uses SVG icons, so ensure that Qt SVG support is installed.
+The demo application creates a `QQuickWidget` for testing, so ensure that the required libraries are installed.

 ### Qt5 on Ubuntu 18.04 or 20.04